egr314team311/team311/checkpoint_3.md

 # Component Selection

 In researching for our product, we charted our possible components, comparing the pros and cons of multiple options before deciding on a winner.
 Only the major components were detailed, as the minor parts can be gathered from class or the lab directly.
+MAKE SURE EACH ONE HAS AT LEAST 3 PROS AND CONS

 **Power Supply**